Protocols & Standards

 IWCA’s standards are science-based and rigorous.
 We regularly consult leading global standards and protocols on GHG emissions to develop our own membership requirements and guidance for member wineries.

-    IWCA’s GHG inventory standards align with the GHG Protocol, with the sole exception of how we account for refrigerant emissions (details below).
+IWCA’s GHG inventory standards align with the GHG Protocol, with the two exceptions of how we account for refrigerant emissions and energy used to cool and store wine (details below).

 About the GHG Protocol

 The GHG Protocol is the world's most widely used greenhouse gas accounting standard.
 A joint initiative of World Resources Institute and WBCSD, the GHG Protocol provides accounting and reporting standards, sector guidance, calculation tools, and trainings for businesses and local and national governments.

 IWCA’s GHG policies and tools align with the GHG Protocol, with two exceptions:

 Accounting for refrigerant emissions: Given the large impact of refrigerants on wineries’ carbon footprints, IWCA requires our wineries to include all refrigerant emissions in their Scope 1 calculations.
 This includes emissions from GHGs not covered by the Kyoto Protocol.
 This differs from the GHG Protocol, which states that non-Kyoto emissions should be reported separately from Scope 1 emissions.